SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/02-Statements.md

   ```
 -  **Assigning** a value

-  After you declare a variable, you can assign a value to a variable.
+After we declare a variable, we can assign a value to it.

   Assigning a value to a variable means **storing** a **value** to a variable.
   ```js